Richard Martel: Political career

 On 20 December 2017, Martel was named the Conservative candidate for an upcoming by-election in the federal electoral district of Chicoutimi—Le Fjord, as a star candidate.
 Martel was recruited by a former player, Antoine Tardif, who served as the party's chief organizer in Quebec.
 Martel had previously been courted to run for mayor of Saguenay as well as the National Assembly of Quebec.

 Martel was elected as a Member of Parliament on 18 June 2018, gaining the seat from the Liberals.

 He was reelected in the 2019 Canadian federal election.

 On 2 September 2020, Conservative leader Erin O'Toole announced that Martel would serve as the party's Quebec lieutenant, succeeding Alain Rayes.
 Martel served in the role until 8 November 2021, when he was succeeded by Rayes.

+On 7 July 2026, Prime Minister Mark Carney advised Governor General Louise Arbour to appoint Martel to the Senate.
+The by-election to replace him was won by Liberal Daniel Gobeil.